bytecauldron/awesome-level-design/README.md

 + Understand the difference between level design and environmental design.
 In a lot of cases it's important to learn both so you can differentiate the two.
 Level design is worried about context of gameplay, the purpose of each room, designing from a mechanic perspective, and the overall flow between each room.
 Environment Design is visualization of centerpieces, how the level "looks", theming, and using props/textures/colors to differentiate rooms.

-## Needs Categorization
+## Not Categorized

 + [Bubble Maps](https://www.youtube.com/watch?v=h-r6RFK8I7k) - Very handy way to get an flow, goals, pacing, scope, and main ideas communicated to your team without worrying about geo architecture.
 It also can help quickly communicate initial design language, like knowing where certain mechanics will be employed per room.
-+ [Prototype Kits](https://www.youtube.com/watch?v=e50wIYx5SPI) - Used to build up a library of building block, modular "primitives" to rapidly prototype room ideas.
++ [Creating Prototype Kits](https://www.youtube.com/watch?v=e50wIYx5SPI) - Used to build up a library of building block, modular "primitives" to rapidly prototype room ideas.

 ## Tools